nihilisticneuralnet/SarvamScholar/README.md

 - Languages: For prototype purposes, I have only written the code for Hindi language.
 Bring more languages into the code

-- Prompt-Tuning: For further optimization of LLM output
+- Prompt-Tuning: For further optimization of LLM responses

 ## References